BrendaGrondman/DataProducts/index.md

 3. Which model predicts the heart rate the best?

-4. What is the predicted heart when at a given set of values for each of the variables?
+4. What is the predicted heart at a given set of values for eacht of the variables?

 --- .class #id